What is a cloud contact center?

 We try to acknowledge our biases around here, so that's up to you to decide.
 But we recommend downloading this report from Aragon, an independent research and advisory firm.

 They compared our cloud contact center against 15 key providers.
-Here’s a teaser from Introduction:
+Here’s a teaser from the introduction:

 “While demand for cloud contact centers is at an all-time high, the reason for this is the need for a modern offering that is increasingly intelligent.
 The race to the intelligent contact center is on, and going forward, the base capabilities for ICC will be assumed.
 The challenge will be for automation and intelligence, both for human agents and now, increasingly, for the computer-based virtual agents.
 This Research Note evaluates the trends in the market and identifies 15 key providers that are making a difference in intelligent contact centers.”